almende/eve/java_services.md

 ## HttpService {#HttpService}

-EveCore comes with a servlet *AgentServlet* which exposes agents via a standard Java servlet.
-A specific agent can be addressed by specifying appending its id to the servlet url.
+Eve comes with a servlet *AgentServlet* which exposes agents via a standard Java servlet.
+A specific agent can be addressed via this servlet by specifying its id in the servlet url.

 To use the AgentServlet, the servlet must be configured in the web.xml file of the Java project, and an Eve configuration file must be created.